Creatine Monohydrate

 Upside Rationale

-Efficacy (4.5/5.0).
-Creatine produces measurable, replicable benefits across strength, lean mass, cognitive performance, and bone density when combined with appropriate training.
-Strength effects are small-to-moderate per Lanhers et al. 2015: lower-limb global SMD 0.235, upper-limb SMD 0.317, chest press SMD 0.677.
-Lean mass gains average +0.68 kg overall and +1.46 kg in male-only subgroups per Delpino 2022.
-Older adults gain +1.37 kg lean mass with concurrent resistance training per Chilibeck 2017.
-Cognitive benefits emerge under sleep deprivation and in vegetarian populations per Avgerinos 2018 and Dolan 2019.
-The defining negative finding is the NINDS NET-PD LS-1 Parkinson's trial stopped for futility, which rules out neurodegenerative monotherapy.
+Efficacy.
+Creatine produces measurable, repeatable gains in strength, lean mass, cognitive performance under demand, and bone density when paired with training.
+Strength effects run small-to-moderate per Lanhers 2015 (lower-limb global SMD 0.235, upper-limb 0.317, chest press 0.677).
+Lean-mass gains average roughly +0.68 kg overall and +1.46 kg in male subgroups per Delpino 2022, and older adults add about +1.37 kg with concurrent resistance training per Chilibeck 2017.
+Cognitive benefits surface under sleep deprivation and in vegetarians per Avgerinos 2018 and Dolan 2019.
+Creatine does not rescue neurodegenerative disease as monotherapy, which the NINDS NET-PD LS-1 Parkinson's trial settled by stopping for futility, so creatine should be judged on its proven endpoints, not its most speculative ones.

-Breadth of benefits (4.5/5.0).
-Few supplements span as many systems with consistent evidence: skeletal muscle strength and hypertrophy, brain phosphocreatine buffering and cognition, bone density in older adults, methylation sparing, mitochondrial energy support, and emerging signals in glycemic control and bipolar depression augmentation per Toniolo 2017.
-Mechanism (ATP regeneration buffer) is conserved across tissues, which underpins the breadth.
+Breadth of benefits.
+Few supplements touch as many systems with consistent support as creatine: skeletal-muscle strength and hypertrophy, brain phosphocreatine buffering and cognition, bone density in older adults, methylation sparing, mitochondrial energy support, and emerging signals in glycemic control and bipolar-depression augmentation per Toniolo 2017.
+The reason creatine spans so much is mechanistic: a single conserved ATP-regeneration buffer operates across tissues, so the same molecule plausibly helps muscle, brain, and bone at once.
+That conserved mechanism is why creatine's breadth is real rather than a list of loosely related anecdotes, though the muscle and cognitive lanes carry the strongest evidence.

 | Dimension | Weight | Score | Visual | Weighted |